cmbrandt/openmp-design-patterns/README.md

 Parallel algorithm that uses the OpenMP Parallel construct for multithreading, along with explicit AVX2 SIMD instructions with dual accumulator variables.

 ##### <code> pi_16_parvec_omp_for_simd.cxx </code>
-Parallel algorithm that uses the OpenMP Parallel For SIMD construct for multithreading and explicit vectorization.
+Parallel algorithm that uses the OpenMP Parallel For SIMD construct for multithreading and vectorization.